 Create a Distributed Management System

-- Use a common resource email mailbox so that team members or a substitute designee can continue updating the account regardless of personnel changes, vacations, etc.
+- Use a common resource email mailbox so that team members or a substitute can update the account regardless of personnel changes, vacations, etc.

-- Consult with your campus unit’s communications staff regarding how the feed fits into your campus unit's overall communications strategy
+- Consult with your campus unit’s communications staff regarding how the feed fits into your overall communications

 - Keep a contact list of who is managing what media to coordinate communications